hcorrada/networks-across-scales/jekyll-site/projects/project_1.md

 ## DnaA boxes ##

-Use your code to find frequent words with mismatches (at most d=2 mismatches) and reverse complements to find candidate DnaA binding sequences in the oriC candidate region you found above.
+Use your code to find most frequent words with mismatches (at most d=2 mismatches) and reverse complements to find candidate DnaA binding sequences in the oriC candidate region you found above (250bp on each side of position minimizing skew).

 **Question 3 (10 pts)** Construct a table that shows for each k=3,4,5,6,7,8,9: (a) the number of distinct frequent words, and (b) the number of times each frequent word occurs in the genomic region.